onflow/hybrid-custody/README.md

 maintains control of their managed accounts, but they can:

 1. Share capabilities freely, with a few built-in controls over the types of capabilities that can be returned with some helper contracts (the `CapabilityFactory`, and `CapabilityFilter`)
-1. Share additional capabilities (public or private) with a parent account via a `CapabilityProxy` resource
+1. Share additional capabilities (public or private) with a parent account via a `CapabilityDelegator` resource

 | Network |  Address           |
 |---------|--------------------|